10 Best YouTube Alternatives to Host Your Videos

 1. Revenue share cut is a problem

-Your YouTube ads revenue is going to be split 45/55 with Google taking away a 45% cut, leaving you with 55% of the total ad revenue.
+The split for your YouTube ad revenue is 45/55.
+Google takes away a 45% cut, leaving you with 55% of the total ad revenue.

-Sure, for many video creators out there, 55% is still better than 0%, but many feel like this cut is a bit too much, since they are the ones doing all the work creating awesome videos, and getting their audience to watch the ads.
+Sure, for many video creators, 55% is still better than 0%.
+However, many feel like this cut is a bit too much.

 2. Requirements for channel monetization